zachbrehm/mccall_lab/content/authors/vonkaenel/_index.md

 ---
 # Display name
-name: Zachary Brehm
+name: Erik Vonkaenel

 # Username (this should match the folder name)
 authors:
-- brehm
+- vonkaenel

 # Is this the primary user of the site?
 superuser: false